Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: Inflation with vector fields

 The adiabatic fluctuation reads $Q_{\sigma}=\cos{\vartheta}\delta\phi+\sin{\vartheta}\delta Q$.
 This fluctuation follows the direction of the classical ``trajectory'' of the matter fields.
 The entropy fluctuation is defined by

-which is similar to the entropy fluctuation in the two-scalar fields.
-But here the entropy fluctuations is not equivalent to the isocurvature one because we still have another contribution $\mathbb{U}$, which is decoupled with $\zeta$ and $\mathcal{F}$.
+which is similar to the entropy fluctuation in systems of two-scalar fields.
+But here the entropy fluctuations is not equivalent to the isocurvature one because we still have another contribution $\mathbb{U}$, which is decoupled from the $\zeta$ and $\mathcal{F}$.